 Refueling stop, at a rain-soaked airfield.

 One engine ran dry of oil, requiring a long stay while waiting for a new engine to arrive from the USA.
+To my eye, the logo looks very different to that seen on the right side.
+It has a modified 'Ying-Yang' symbol look if you squint your eyes.

 My first guess was the logo of the organising commitee: 'Studie-comité Snelpost Nederland-Indië'.
 Its logo was a Postjager, not much point to paint that on the aircraft.